Wednesday, October 13, 2021, 8 - 9:30am, virtual on Zoom

 Thursday, Nov.
 4, 2021 - Virtual on Zoom

 Our 2020 virtual Team Trivia event was a huge success!
 Over 20 teams and event sponsors raised almost $10,000 for youth served through WPY programs, and participants enjoyed an evening of mind-bending fun with friends and family.
 We are thrilled to be back again for our 7th annual team trivia event - Trivia for a Cause!
-Save the date and join WPY and our awesome Trivia Host, Jeremy Lewis, for what is sure to be an exciting evening!
-Watch for more details soon.
+Gather a team of up to eight people and join WPY and our awesome Trivia Host, Jeremy Lewis, for what is sure to be an exciting evening!
+Visit www.mightycause.com/event/triviaforacause2021 for all of the details.
 Sponsorship opportunities available.

 2021-2022 WPY Coalition Meetings